Over the years, there have been many file types used to create books, from eBooks to Print Books.

 If you are uploading to KDP Print or IngramSpark, the best option is using a PDF file.
 This helps you keep the fixed layout that you need for a seamless digital print experience.

 A formatting software is a great way to create these print PDFs.
-See our recommendations for best formatting software here.
+See my recommendations for best formatting software here.

 Which File Format Will You Use?